blahgeek/emacs-lsp-booster/README.md

 For Linux or Windows users, you may download the prebuilt binary from [release](https://github.com/blahgeek/emacs-lsp-booster/releases).
 *(The macOS binary in the release page lacks proper code signing for now.)*
+A flake for nix users is available [here](https://github.com/slotThe/emacs-lsp-booster-flake).

 Alternatively, you may build the target locally: